ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 * A block device and a block.db device
 * A single block device

-It can accept a whole device (not a partition, otherwise it will raise an error) or a logical volume for ``block``.
+It can accept a whole device (or partition), or a logical volume for ``block``.
 If a physical device is provided it will then be turned into a logical volume.
 This allows a simpler approach at using LVM but at the cost of flexibility: there are no options or configurations to change how the LV is created.

 The ``block`` is specified with the ``--data`` flag, and in its simplest use case it looks like::